FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 SS120 did not reproducibly grow when sparged to the lowest O~2~ of 2.5 µM (Fig \@ref(fig:SS120PARGAM)).
-2.5 µM O~2~ growth experiments were not conducted for 4 and 16 h photoperiods under PAR of 180 µmol photons m^-2^ s^-1^, as no growth occurred when SS120 was exposed to 8 and 12 h photoperiods.
-Red light 16 h photoperiod experiments were not performed due to time constraints.
+2.5 µM O~2~ growth experiments were not conducted for 4 and 16 h photoperiods under peak PAR of 180 µmol photons m^-2^ s^-1^ and for red light under peak PAR of 90 µmol photons m^-2^ s^-1^, as no growth occurred when SS120 was exposed to 8 and 12 h photoperiods.

 \newpage